ToniWonKanobi/theoveranalyzed.net/posts/2015/3/15/the-secret-to-apples-success-remains-a-secret.md

 Tags: Apple
 Image: http://d.pr/i/1dIKM+

-A few weeks ago, John Kirk of TechPinions took apart an [article][nytimes] by James B. Stewart of Common Sense.
+A few weeks ago, John Kirk of TechPinions took apart an [article][1] by James B. Stewart of Common Sense.
 In that piece, Stewart attempted to delineate the reasons why Apple became the success that it has, from the perspective of Microsoft's decline.

 Kirk had several rebuttals to Stewart's series of rather flawed comparisons, and I thought his comments boded well towards a more general take on Apple: